 Mistakes didn’t happen in his world.
 Miracles did.

 He stretched his legs.
 A light fluttering in his stomach was followed by a dull ache.
-Nerves?
-The sensation was new and he didn’t like it.
+Perhaps he was nervous.
+The sensation was new.
 It hadn’t been like this with the others; he had done his job, his call of duty, and he had been satisfied.
 But this girl was different; she had always been special, and she was on her way.

-He continued to watch people streaming by, fixated with their comings and goings.
+He continued to watch the people streaming by – constantly rushing to the next place.
 Didn’t they realize the present didn’t exist?
-That it was nothing but a monotonous treadmill pulling them along, tripping them up, and dragging them into a future they hadn’t yet created?
-But the past was always there, waiting.
-It never hurried.
-It was a safe place, a private space where every story lay, holding all the clues and all their answers.
-But the people continued to file by – busy and forever moving towards the next life without a backward glance.
+That it was nothing but a monotonous treadmill pulling them along, tripping them up and dragging them into a future that they hadn’t yet created?
+But the past was always there, waiting, it never hurried.
+The past was a safe place, a private space where every story lay holding all the clues and all their answers.
+But the people continued to file by him; busy, so busy, forever moving forward to the next life without a backward glance.

 He squinted against the weak September sun at a bus trudging its way up the hill.
 This was it.
 The girl’s appearance would have changed, that was normal, but would she be the same?
 Would he recognize her?
 Of course he would.